Shaswat2001/Motion_planning_of_Robots/README.md

-# Motion Planning Algorithms for Robots using R
+# Motion Planning Algorithms for Robots using ROS and Turtlebot

 ## Overview
-This repository implements different motion planning algorithms like Heuristic and Incremental Search based and Sampling based algorithms in a 2D environment for a point robot.
-All the algorithms are implemented in python.
-The environment is implemented using a priority queue and is made effecient using the concept of OOPs.
+This repository implements different motion planning algorithms like Heuristic and Incremental Search based and Sampling based algorithms using ROS and Gazebo.

 ## Project Structure